 That is not even the really sad part.
 It seems there is always this very illusive concept surrounding “why” we begin to experience mood disorders and mental health symptoms.
 Even everything you read, would confirm this same type of mystery, OH No body knows what really occurs in the brain.
 I even have to continue completing CEU’s for my license with this same type of ideas, “OH, mystery nobody knows.
 Every time I have to read that type of nonsense and answer question, concerning psych medications and symptoms, and MAOI inhibitors, and SSRI’s –

-I can’t but put my finger in my mouth and want to wretch.
+I really want to put my finger in my mouth and wretch.

 The biggest crime is it is all old.
 I know this to be true.
-It is not illusive, and there is an exactly “how,” “why”and even when you began getting your depression.
+It is not illusive, and there is an exactly “how,” “why”and even “when” you began getting your depression.
 There is a precise explanation, about what is happening in your brain, that you are now experiencing mental health symptoms or a full-blown out mood disorder.
 This includes the illusive, depression, anxiety, OCD, Stress, Insomnia, Anger.
 It is all quite simple.
-The new truth, because of the simplicity of the problem, their is easy maintenance with no medication indicated.
-Actually, medication often just compounds the problem, and adds the feature of not even feeling like yourself, being in a zone or having no interests in anything.
+The new truth, because of the simplicity of the problem, there is an easy maintenance with no medication indicated.
+Actually, medication often just compounds the problem, and adds the feature of feeling “weird” being in a zone or having no interests in anything.

 I can explain it to you in the terms simple as making a peanut butter and jelly sandwich, what you can do to feel your optimum always.
-You will find you have more mental motivation, drive, ideas, goals, etc and won’t be pulled down by some of the human-zombie medications.
+You can find yourself having more mental motivation, drive, ideas, goals, etc and won’t be pulled down by some of the human-zombie medications.
+Explanation

 All individuals possess the predisposition for their particular types of symptoms.
 Some family genes possess depression, for others it is anxiety, and other OCD, still others may have Anger issues.
 If you have really great family genes, you get the bonus plan, of both depression and anxiety or anger and Ocd, or some combination and the tri-fector some get all three or more.